Molecular Dynamics Modeling

 • Numerical Recipes by W.H.
 Press, B.R.
 Flannery, S.A.
 Teukolsky, and W.T.
 Vettering

-• The grade for this class will be based on your performance on your semester project, and your class presentations on the material and examples based on the textbook.
-You will choose the subject of the research project (to my approval concerning its feasibility).
-The final project will undergo two stages.
-In the first a "hand-in" draft will be produced, for reviewing by two referees: one of your classmates and myself.
-The second stage will consist of a final written project report and a final presentation in the form of a scientific conference oral paper.
+Each student will choose the subject of an individual project (to my approval concerning its feasibility).
+The final individual project will undergo two stages.
+In the first a "hands-in" draft will be produced, for reviewing by two referees: one of your classmates and myself.
+The second stage will consist of a final written project report and a final presentation in the form of a scientific conference ccontributed work.

 Estela Blaisten-Barojas, blaisten-at-gmu.edu